tstatler/doctools/guides/acs/releasenotes/README.md

 **New Features**

+* With respect to ACS query operations, starting with ACS 1.1.6, we have made the following changes:

+    * Skip is limited to 0-4999; as a result you can not skip beyond 5000 records.
+    * If the query includes `count=true`, the query response's `meta` object will contains a `count` field whose value is the total number of objects that matched the query criteria.
+If the query matches more than 5000 objects, the `count` field will contain the value "5000+".
+If your query result set includes more than 5000 records, you should perform range-based queries for pagination as discussed in <a href="#!/guide/search_query-section-query-pagination">Query Pagination</a>.</p>

 * Increased size limit of iOS [push notification payloads](/cloud/latest/#!/api/PushPayload) to 2048KB.
 * Added support for `category` field in push notifications to support [interactive notifications](http://docs.appcelerator.com/titanium/latest/#!/guide/iOS_Interactive_Notifications)